sageil/ghswitch/README.md

 ## Compatibility:

-ghswitch was tested on macOS ventura, Ubuntu and Almalinux using stand-alone Terminal Emulators and Visual Studio Code terminal emulator.
+ghswitch was tested on macOS ventura, Ubuntu and Almalinux using stand-alone Terminal Emulators and Visual Studio Code terminal.